PTsolvers/GPU4GEO/posts/julia-hackathon-v7-2025-news_1.md

 *Albert de Montserrat, Ivan Utkin, Ludovic Räss*

-[Chmy.jl documentation](https://ptsolvers.github.io/Chmy.jl/dev/) deployed using GitHub Action now rendering with VitePress available via the DocumenterVitepress package.
+[Chmy.jl documentation](https://ptsolvers.github.io/Chmy.jl/dev/) deployed using GitHub Action is now rendering with VitePress available via the [DocumenterVitepress](https://luxdl.github.io/DocumenterVitepress.jl/dev/) package.
+Minor modifications allow for a nice slick rendering 🚀

-To overcome recent changes made in CUDA.jl with respect to implicit synchronisation as this broke the communication/computation overlap capabilities in Chmy.
+CUDA 5.4 improved memory management, better tracking memory allocations (see https://juliagpu.org/post/2024-05-28-cuda_5.4/).
+One feature introduced would ensure implicit synchronisation removing the burden from the user to care about synchronising data used in multiple tasks (see 2.
+Using multiple streams), as introduced in [#2335](https://github.com/JuliaGPU/CUDA.jl/pull/2335).
+In Chmy distributed, we rely on launching boundary conditions and expensive I/O (MPI comm) operations using different tasks as to enable asynchronous GPU execution and e.g. overlap communication with computations.
+This design was broken as the new feature would lead to serialised execution.
+Using a new possibility to opt out from implicit sync strategy [#2662](https://github.com/JuliaGPU/CUDA.jl/pull/2662), we could modify Chmy and restore the async behaviour ([#65](https://github.com/PTsolvers/Chmy.jl/pull/65)).

 ## Jaumann stress rate in viscoplastic regularization routines